sleepyhallow254/Study-Tips-and-Techniques/README.md

 ## Plan and Prioritize

-# PART 1: *PRIORITIZE WHAT TO STUDY*
+# PART 1: PRIORITIZE WHAT TO STUDY

-## 1️ Start With the Most Important Topics First
+## 1️.
+Start With the Most Important Topics First

 Focus on: